Meet the Heroes of Mon Dieu Cthulhu!

 Sergeant Bastien Sacleaux

 Dubois’ counterpoint, companion and foil is the redoubtable sergeant, a hulking, brooding veteran with a battle-scarred visage.
 Originally a member of the Imperial Guard Cavalry, he was drummed out that elite unit in disgrace, “like Lucifer falling from the heavens”.
 No one knows why and Sacleaux will not say although it several rumours abound although who knows if any of them are truly true?
+It is said that enraged, he struck a superior officer, drunk, he shot one of the Empereur’s beloved ‘ounds, or sober he had the audacity to goose the Empress!
+As Dubois says, “Mon Dieu, what a catalogue of calumny!”

 The two men find themselves thrown together during the adventure of the Feast of the Dead and at first they do not get on at all, Dubois constantly bumping heads with his surly sergeant.
 Slowly though, though trials, battle, and many travails, the pair find an accommodation, which eventually turns to respect, admiration and eventually a deep friendship.